 Type of action Summary of action Reason for Discounting Demand Removal of Statutory Exception 5: Filling or maintaining a pool that is designed, constructed or adapted for use in the course of a programme of medical treatment.
 Not considered due to effect on health Demand Removal of Statutory Exception 6: Filling or maintaining a pool that is used for the purpose of decontaminating animals from infections or disease.
 Not considered on animal welfare/ possible human health grounds Demand Tariff changes: Higher tariffs for high use, reward scheme for using less water, incentive scheme e.g. bill rebate, postcode scale targets and reward for all if target met.
 Socially discriminatory against those that can still afford verses those that can not.
 Demand Relocations: Relocate farm stock and/or businesses No powers (for Government) Demand Non-potable use: Temporary rainwater capture systems on buildings, temporary barriers to help capture water in fields, mass fitting of free water butts in homes.
 Will be in severe drought so volumes concerned unlikely to be significant / worthwhile.
 Supply Catchment actions: Water use plans across sectors, link users to share resources.
 Farm reservoirs likely to be empty in any case, farm river abstraction under Section 57 notice leaving only groundwater which not feasible.
 Supply Sea Tankering: Moving water around, sea tankering.
 Discounted based on significant water quality / drinking water compliance risks.
 Additional barriers include availability of tankers.
 Supply Supply schemes: Fast tracking of WRMP schemes.
 We are undertaking WRMP24 options appraisal now and none of the schemes could be implemented sufficiently quickly.
 Supply Network changes: Temporary pipelines, new supplies, speed up construction process e.g. overland pipes.
 We are undertaking WRMP24 options appraisal now and none of the schemes could be implemented sufficiently quickly.
 Supply Effluent re-use: Redirecting discharge direct to TWs Would require an RO plant.
 Discounted based on significant water quality / drinking water compliance risks, public perception, suitable blending point, inability to deliver in time.
 Additional barrier includes permits required to discharge effluent and suitable discharge point.
 Supply Effluent re-use: Relocate to other watercourses.
 Would require an RO plant.
 Discounted based inability to deliver in time.
 Additional barrier includes permits required to discharge effluent and suitable discharge point.
 Supply Desalination: Mobile plants.
-Discounted for time constraints and location.
-See 9.2.2 Other Towing a water bag Discounted due to high costs and need for pipeline.
-See Section 9.2.3 Other Towing an iceberg Discounted due to high costs and need for pipeline See Section 9.2.4
+See Section 9.2 Other Towing a water bag See Section 9.2 Other Towing an iceberg See Section 9.2